blend-capital/blend-whitepaper/whitepaper.md

 #### Covering Bad Debt

-Pool backstop modules act as first-loss capital by assuming any bad debt the pool takes on, using the pool’s backstop deposits as collateral.
-Backstop module deposits have a global collateral factor of 0.8.
-If a backstop module assumes too much bad debt for its deposits to collateralize, the backstop module can be liquidated.
-Any remaining bad debt is socialized among lenders if backstop module deposits are insufficient to complete the liquidation.
+Pool backstop modules act as first-loss capital by paying off any bad debt the pool takes on.
+If a user has bad debt it’s transferred to the backstop module, which auctions off it’s holdings to pay it off.
+Any remaining bad debt is socialized among lenders if backstop module deposits are insufficient to cover it.

-#### Repaying Bad Debt

-When a backstop module has taken on bad debt, it attempts to repay it using the interest that would normally be distributed to backstop module depositors.
-The backstop module will accrue interest to a bad debt repayment fund, and at any point any entity may choose to repay all bad debt accrued by the backstop module in exchange for the accrued interest.

-#### Self Liquidation

-There is a possible scenario where a pool is effectively abandoned but still has bad debt.
-This circumstance obstructs all backstop module withdrawals as withdrawals cannot be completed while the backstop is indebted.
-However, since the pool has been abandoned (all lenders and borrowers have withdrawn funds), it will be impossible for backstop module depositors to generate enough interest to repay the bad debt.
-To prevent this stalemate, the backstop module includes a function that initiates a liquidation auction for the backstop module if 70% of backstop deposits have completed their withdrawal queue and are waiting to be withdrawn.

 ### Lending and Borrowing

 #### Lending Assets

 Any asset supported by a given pool can be deposited into that pool.
-A deposit is represented by an ERC-20 token, or bToken, which entitles the holder to a share of the total deposited assets (similar to Compound’s cTokens [5]).
+A deposit is represented by an ERC-20 token, or bToken, which entitles the holder to a share of the total deposited assets (similar to Compound’s cTokens [[5](https://compound.finance/docs/ctokens)]).

 The lender receives bTokens for depositing amount of an asset based on the following exchange rate:\